-- (1) At the earliest point possible in the applicant's preliminary project planning, the applicant shall conduct a wetland delineation to determine the jurisdictional boundaries of all federal, state and locally regulated wetlands present on the facility site and within one hundred (100) feet of areas to be disturbed by construction, including the interconnections, access roadways, and utility tie-ins.
-For adjacent properties without accessibility, wetland delineation surveys shall be based on remote sensing data, interpretation of existing wetland and soils mapping, observations from adjacent accessible properties, and current and historical aerial imagery. - (2) The applicant shall produce a draft wetland delineation report summarizing the wetland characteristics and Cowardin classifications of all federal, state, and locally regulated wetlands, NYSDEC class consistent with 6 NYCRR Section 664.1, a summary of the field data collected, and an ArcGIS compliant shapefiles or geo-database of the field delineated wetland features. - (3) The applicant shall submit the draft wetland delineation report to the Office, with a copy to the NYSDEC. - (4) The applicant shall consult with the Office, and as necessary with the NYSDEC, to determine the status of the delineated wetlands and the NYSDEC may conduct a site visit at the request of the Office to provide assist in determining which wetlands are regulated pursuant to ECL Article 24 and Section 401 of the Clean Water Act, if applicable, and to advise with respect to potential impacts to jurisdictional wetlands. - (5) At the request of the Office, the NYSDEC shall review the draft wetland delineation and advise the Office if the proposed facility components could impact regulated wetlands.
+- (1) At the earliest point possible in the applicant's preliminary project planning, the applicant shall conduct a wetland delineation to determine the boundaries of all federal, state and locally regulated wetlands present on the facility site and within one hundred (100) feet of areas to be disturbed by construction, including the interconnections, access roadways, and utility tie-ins.
+For adjacent properties without accessibility, wetland delineation surveys shall be based on remote sensing data, interpretation of existing wetland and soils mapping, observations from adjacent accessible properties, and current and historical aerial imagery. - (2) The applicant shall submit to the Office, with a copy to NYSDEC, a draft wetland delineation report summarizing the wetland characteristics and Cowardin classifications of all federal, state, and locally regulated wetlands, the wetland class consistent with 6 NYCRR Section 664.1 (if applicable), a summary of the field data collected, and an ArcGIS compliant shapefiles or geo-database of the field delineated wetland features. - (3) The applicant shall consult with the Office, and as necessary with the NYSDEC, to determine the status of the delineated state-regulated wetlands and the NYSDEC may conduct a site visit at the request of the Office to assist in determining which wetlands are state-regulated pursuant to ECL Article 24, and to advise with respect to potential impacts to jurisdictional wetlands. - (4) At the request of the Office, the NYSDEC shall review the draft wetland delineation and advise the Office if the proposed facility components could impact regulated wetlands.
 The Office, with a copy to the NYSDEC, shall provide a final approved jurisdictional determination to the applicant within sixty (60) days of receipt of the applicant's draft wetland delineation report, provided that weather and ground conditions are suitable for making such a determination.
 In the event that weather or ground conditions prevent the Office from making a determination within sixty (60) days, the Office shall provide a jurisdictional determination to the applicant as soon as practicable, following suitable weather and ground conditions.